 Required Completion Rate (Quantitative Measure): In addition to maintaining the grades specified above, the student must be progressing toward completion of a degree program within a specified time frame.
 In order to meet these minimum requirements, Simpson students must complete two-thirds, or 66.67%, of all cumulative attempted credits.
 If a student falls short of the 66.67% completion rule, the student’s financial assistance will be placed on warning for the following semester.
 During the warning period a student will be able to receive financial assistance.
 If the student fails to successfully complete 66.67% of the cumulative attempted credits after the next semester of enrollment (the semester of the warning period) financial assistance will be suspended beginning with the next term.
 Suspension of aid is the loss of financial assistance eligibility and will result in no aid package until deficiencies have been met.
 Suspension of aid is not the same as academic suspension which is handled by the Academic Dean’s office.
 Successful completion of credits means that a student completes and successfully passes said credits.

 Students cannot receive financial assistance for any coursework beyond 150% of the credits that are required for their specific program.
 Students enrolled in the Bachelor of Arts program at Simpson College may receive financial assistance for a maximum of 192 attempted credits at either a part-time or full-time pace to be considered making progress under the 150% rule (128 undergraduate credits required for graduation x 150% = 192 credits).
 Simply stated, a Bachelor of Arts student cannot receive financial assistance for any credits that are in excess of 192.
-The 150% rule also applies to the Bachelor of Music and graduate programs.
+The 150% rule also applies to the Bachelor of Music degree.
+Graduate programs are allowed to receive financial assistance for only 100% of the hours in the program.
 Please see the chart below for the maximum credits/time frame for which each program may receive financial assistance dollars.

 |Bachelor of Arts||128||0||128||192|